 POWER PLAYERS: WHY IOWA?
 ABC's RICK KLEIN and SHUSHANNAH WALSHE sit with down with Filmmaker AJ Shnack to discuss his new documentary "Caucus."
 As the first state in the nation to vote in the presidential nominating process, the Iowa is where rubber meets the road for candidates looking to make their White House dreams a reality, converging on the state to make their sale directly to voters in the months before the caucuses. http://yhoo.it/1pa0soh

-with ABC’s ERIN DOOLEY (@erindooley1)
+THE BUZZ with ABC's ERIN DOOLEY ( @erindooley1)

 RUSSIAN INCURSION IN UKRAINE 'LIKELY UNDERWAY,' US SAYS.
 The United States is concerned that a Russian-directed counteroffensive is "likely underway" in Donetsk and Luhansk in eastern Ukraine, State Department spokeswoman Jen Psaki said Wednesday, citing Russian troops and equipment pushing into Ukraine, shelling in residential towns near the border and heavy fighting near the airport in Donetsk, according to ABC's ALI WEINBERG.
 "These incursion - incursions - indicate a Russian-directed counteroffensive is likely underway in Donetsk and Luhansk.
 Clearly, that is of deep concern to us," she said. http://abcn.ws/1qiQDs2